 Chamber Singers is The University of Tampa's premiere, mixed vocal ensemble (24-30 members).
 Entrance is by audition only.
 Designed to perform advanced choral repertoire of all style periods, Chamber Singers serves as the flagship vocal ensemble of the University.
 As ambassadors of the Department of Music and The University of Tampa, Chamber Singers gives numerous performances on campus and off campus and tours regularly.
 Singers possessing superior vocal and sight-reading skills are invited to audition.
 Auditions are usually held at the beginning of the fall semester and priority is given to members who can commit to an entire academic year.
 The course may be repeated.
 MUS 293, 0-1 credit, audition required.
 Contact conductor, Ryan Hebert.
 Information about the choir and audition information can be found on the Chamber Singers page.

-The University of Tampa Women’s Glee Club is an open-enrollment vocal ensemble for all sopranos and altos.
+The University Chorus - Sopranos and Altos is an open-enrollment vocal ensemble.
 Students who have an interest in singing, regardless of major, are invited to enroll without audition.
-The choir performs a variety of literature for women’s voices and sings one or two concerts per semester, including the annual Holiday Concert in Sykes Chapel and Center for Faith and Values.
-The course will focus on development of healthy vocal technique, sight-reading skills and performance skills.
+The University Chorus - Sopranos and Altos will perform one or two concerts per semester.
+The course will focus on the development of healthy vocal technique, sight-reading skills and performance skills.
 The course may be repeated.
 MUS 295, 0-1 credit, no audition required.
 Contact conductor, Rodney Shores.

-The University of Tampa Men’s Glee Club is an open-enrollment vocal ensemble for all tenors and basses.
+The University Chorus - tenors and basses is an open-enrollment vocal ensemble.
 Students who have an interest in singing, regardless of major, are invited to enroll without audition.
-The choir performs barbershop music, UT fight songs and other music suitable for a men’s ensemble.
-The UT Men’s Glee will perform one or two concerts per semester, including the annual Holiday Concert in Sykes Chapel and Center for Faith and Values.
+The University Chorus - Tenors and Basses will perform one or two concerts per semester.
 The course will focus on development of healthy vocal technique, sight-reading skills and performance skills.
 The course may be repeated.
-MUS 245, 0-1 credit, no audition required.
-Contact conductor, Ryan Hebert.
+MUS 297, 0-1 credit, no audition required.
+Contact conductor, Rodney Shores.

 Opus is a small (12 to 20 member) auditioned ensemble of mixed voices that primarily performs Broadway and popular repertoire.
 The concerts are comprised of group numbers as well as solo and small ensemble performances.
 MUS 294, 0-1 credit.
 Auditions are at the beginning of each semester.
-Extra performances and rehearsals may be required contact Tara Swartzbaugh or call (813) 835-8206.
+Extra performances and rehearsals may be required.
+Contact conductor, Tara Swartzbaugh.